iansargent/USDA-County-Level-Data/README.md

 # USDA-County-Level-Data

 ## Project Overview
-This project extracting, cleaning, and querying data from the USDA Economic Research Service database using R and SQL
+This project uses R and SQL to extract, clean, and query data from the USDA Economic Research Service database.
+The final dataset contains three tables covering employment, poverty, and population at the county level.
+The analysis highlights economic and demographic trends across U.S. counties.

 ### Skills Developed